 In the first quarter of 2018, we adopted an accounting guidance update that provides a single comprehensive model on accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
-We adopted this guidance using the modified retrospective method, which means that reporting periods beginning in 2018 are presented in accordance with this guidance, while prior period amounts continue to be reported in accordance with the previous guidance.
+We adopted this guidance using the modified retrospective method, which means that reporting periods beginning in 2018 are presented in accordance with the previous guidance.
 As allowed by this guidance, we began to apply it to contracts with customers that were not completed as of the beginning of 2018.
 As a result of the adoption of this guidance, our allowance for customer returns, presented as a reduction of trade accounts receivable in prior years, is now presented as a returns liability in "Other accrued liabilities."
 As of December 29, 2018, the returns liability was \$11.7 million.
 Our adoption of this guidance did not have a material impact on our financial position, results of operations, or cash flows.
-The disclosures required by this guidance are included in Note 15, "Segment and Disaggregated Revenue Information," and Note 16, "Supplemental Financial Information."
+The disclosures required by this guidance are included in Note 15, "Segment and Disaggregated Revenue Information."